-Precautions: General: If a reaction suggesting sensitivity or chemical irritation occurs, use of the medication should be discontinued.
-Exposure to sunlight, including sunlamps, should be minimized during the use of tretinoin cream, and patients with sunburn should be advised not to use the product until fully war suinouri siliciou be advised into to see the product until may recovered because of heightened susceptibility to sunlight as a result of the use of tretinoin.
-Patients who may be required to have considerable sun exposure due to occupation and those with inherent sensitivity to the sun should exercise particular caution.
-Use of sunscreen products and protective citothing over treated areas is recommended when exposure cannot be avoided.
-Weather suffered to the product of the pr areas is recommended when exposure cannot be avoiced, weather extremes, such as wind or cold, also may be irritating to patients under treatment with tretinoin.
+Precautions: General: If a reaction suggesting sensitivity or Precautions: General: If a reaction suggesting sensitivity or chemical irritation occurs, use of the medication should be discontinued.
+Exposure to sunlight, including sunlamps, should be minimized during the use of tretinoin cream, and patients with sunburn should be advised not to use the product until fully recovered because of heightened susceptibility to sunlight as a result of the use of tretinoin.
+Patients who may be required to the mean endicated and the means the net and the set of the use the product until the means and the means of the formation of the means of the set of the set of the test of test of the test of test of test of the test of t bear or the bear consistent automark at the two many set of the se extremes, such as wind or cold, also may be irritating to patients under treatment with tretinoin.

+under treatment with tretinoin.
 Tretinoin acne treatment should be kept away from the eyes, the mouth, angles of the nose, and mucous membranes.
-Topical use may induce severe local erythema and peelling at the site of application.
-If the degree of local irritation warrants, patients should application.
-In the egelect of local minution warrains, patients should be directed to use the medication less frequently, discontinue use temporarily, or discontinue use altogether.
-Tretinoin has been reported to cause severe irritation on ezzematous skin and should be used with utmost caution in patients with this condition.
-Drug Interactions: Concomitant topical medication, medicated or abrasive soaps and cleansers, soaps and cosmetics that have actions of the properties of the control of the a strong drying effect, and products with high concentrations of alcohol, astringents, spices or lime should be used with caution because of possible interaction with tretinoin.
-Particular caution should be exercised in using preparations containing st resorcinol, or salicylic acid with tretinoin.
-It also is advisable to "in a patient's skin until the effects of such preparations subside be use of tretitein in horaum.
+Topical use may induce severe local erythema and peeling at the site of application.
+If the degree of local irritation warrants, patients should be directed to use the medication less frequently, discontinue use temporarily, or discontinue use altogether.
+Tretinoin has been reported to cause severe irritation on eczematous skin and should be used with utmost caution in patients with this condition.
+Drug Interactions: Concomitant topical medication, medicated or abrasive soaps and cleansers, soaps and cosmetics that have a strong drying effect, and products with high concentrations of alcohol, astrinents, spices or lime should be used with caution alcohol, astringents, spices or lime should be used with caution cut here 💦 😪